PrajapattTech/.github/profile/README.md

 ---

-Prajapatt Technologies is a software product company focused on creating useful, reliable, and innovative products that solve real-world problems through technology.
+Prajapatt Technologies is a software company focused on creating useful, reliable, and innovative products that solve real-world problems through technology.

 ---